On the quantum computational complexity of classical linear dynamics with geometrically local interactions: Dequantization and universality: Introduction

-The above results show the classical easiness of simulating the quantum algorithms for classical linear dynamics with geometrically local interactions.
+The above results show the classical easiness of simulating classical linear dynamics with geometrically local interactions.
 On the other hand, it is also essential to provide hardness results to capture the genuine complexity.
-Our second result is that the computational complexity of $O(n)$-qubit quantum algorithms for simulating the short-time ($t=\mathrm{polylog}(N)$) dynamics is equivalent to that of $\mathrm{polylog}(N)$-time probabilistic classical computation.
-In other words, this implies that simulating this geometrically local dynamics in the short-time regime is $\mathrm{BPP}$-complete when $n$ is taken as the input size.
-To show this, we embed the classical reversible circuit to some simple 1D geometrically local system of size $\approx N$.
-This leads to our result that $O(n)$-qubit quantum algorithms for simulating the short-time dynamics can simulate the $\mathrm{polylog}(N)$-time probabilistic classical computation.
+Our second result is that simulating the short-time ($t=\mathrm{polylog}(N)$) dynamics is at least as hard as $\mathrm{polylog}(N)$-time and $O(n)$-space probabilistic classical computation (Sec.~\ref{subsec:1DGLI-simulate-QC-BPgate}).
+To show this, we embed the classical reversible circuit to some simple 1D geometrically local system of size $\approx N$, which implies that the short-time dynamics can simulate $\mathrm{polylog}(N)$-time and $O(n)$-space probabilistic classical computation.

 We also analyze the long-time ($t=\mathrm{poly}(N)$) dynamics of such systems.
-As the third result, we show that the computational complexity of $O(n)$-qubit quantum algorithms for the long-time dynamics is equivalent to that of $\mathrm{poly}(N)$-time and $O(n)$-qubit quantum computation.
-We prove this by embedding the quantum circuit to some simple 2D geometrically local system, demonstrating that the quantum algorithm for simulating the long-time dynamics can also simulate the quantum computation.
+As the third result, we show that the computational complexity of simulating the long-time dynamics is equivalent to that of $\mathrm{poly}(N)$-time and $O(n)$-space quantum computation (Sec.~\ref{sec:complexity-long-time-GLI}).
+We prove this by embedding the quantum circuit to some simple 2D geometrically local system, demonstrating that the long-time dynamics can simulate the quantum computation.
 This result implies that simulating the long-time dynamics of such systems has a super-polynomial time advantage or exponential space advantage unless any $\exp(n)$-time and $\mathrm{poly}(n)$-space quantum circuit is simulated by classical computation with the same resources.
+A more detailed discussion is given in Sec.~\ref{sec:complexity-long-time-GLI}.